mukitul/websocket-springboot-realtime-webapp/README.md

 between web-browser and server, so at application level STOMP (Simple Text Oriented Messaging Protocol) is used for messaging.
 STOMP is an application level protocol ensuring interoperability across languages and platforms.
-STOP provides different methods for messaging that are related with Websockets.
+STOMP provides different methods for messaging that are related with Websockets.
 STOMP methods are - connect(), subscribe(), send(), onmessage() etc.